South Korean Appeals Court Adds Seven-Year Term For Ex-President Yoon

 📌 Key Facts

-• On April 29, 2026, the Seoul High Court sentenced former President Yoon Suk Yeol to seven years in prison for obstruction of justice and other charges.
+- On Wednesday, April 29, 2026, the Seoul High Court sentenced ousted President Yoon Suk Yeol to seven years for obstruction of justice and related charges, explicitly citing his use of security officials "like a private army" to resist arrest after impeachment (Seoul High Court).

 Follow how coverage of this story developed over time